In partnership with the University of the West of England, UWE Bristol

 Yes, that is possible.
 The only constraint is that the theory examinations have a validity period of 18 months from the date of your first examination until the last, and when all are completed you must have your licence issued within a further 3 years.

-If I do not pass selection, what happens then?
+If I do not pass assessment, what happens then?

 You will have two choices.
 You may continue with the flight training course and pilot studies degree, with the knowledge that we have advised you that you may find it difficult to graduate to the required standard and/or find employment as a commercial pilot on graduation.
 You may follow the same training programme and receive the same service, but unless you prove us wrong and graduate from the degree and pilot training elements to the standard required for us to recommend you to employers, we will not be able to provide you with the job-finding service at the end.
 That will be the only difference.
 Alternatively, you can continue with your degree without the pilot studies element; it will otherwise be exactly the same degree.